whatmakeart/experiments-in-electronic-arts/content/modules/01-basic-electronics-introduction/1-1-electricity-basics/index.md

 The phone needs to be charged to keep working and the power plant needs to be "charged" to keep sending electricity to the wall receptacle to charge the phone.
 Fuel or an energy source is converted to a voltage potential at the power plant to keep everything going.
 If a higher voltage potential isn't created then there won't be any current flow and we will just have electricity "puddles" on the ground and now more cat videos.

 Current can flow through solids or liquids.
-Liquids need something to tranfwr the electron for current to flow.
+Liquids need something to transfer the electron for current to flow.
 Your body uses electric current flow to stay alive and you need salts and electrolytes to function properly.
 This is also why you shouldn't dry your hair I'm the shower, for multiple reasons.

 Electricity doesn't just flow freely, it is slowed down by resistance.
 Your hand and the door knob has resistance.
 Metal wires generally have low resistance so current flows well through wires.
 As a general rule, a thinner wire has more resistance than a thick wire, and a longer wire has more resistance than a shorter wire